MicrosoftDocs/appcenter-docs/docs/general/azure-subscriptions.md

 ## Create a new Azure Subscription

-If you do not have an existing Azure subscription, the following steps will guide you through the process.
+If you don't have an existing Azure subscription, the following steps will guide you through the process.

 1. First navigate to **Azure** under your organization/personal account settings in App Center and select the **+** to add an Azure subscription.
 2. Enter your email to sign in to Azure.
 Sign in with a Microsoft account.
 If you already have an account, skip to step 5.